iniverman/barley-variant-calling/README.md

   5- Perform the variant calling using freebayes.

-If you want directly the call archive and have the reference genome indexed you can run:
+If the reference genome is prevously indexed, the whole code can be run using:
 ```
 snakemake -p -c4
 ```